 Food Truck Bootstrap Accounting

-Beyond the need to file taxes, it is critical that a food truck owner understand their cash flow and financial position if they expect to run a profitable enterprise.
+Beyond the need to file taxes, it is critical that a food truck owner understand their cash flow.
+You need to understand your financial position if you expect to run a profitable enterprise.
 For most vendors, there is a minimum amount of bookkeeping you need to do in order to get that information.

 The most basic information is income vs. expenses.
 Even though that is only one part of the “big” accounting picture, it is the one that is should be the most important to each and every mobile food business owner.

-You should always have some type of system in place to tally up all of your daily sales, whether it is a Point-of-Sale (POS) computer system, or a calculator to add up the cash you store in shoe box.
+You should always have some type of system in place to tally up all of your daily sales.
+It could be a Point-of-Sale (POS) computer system, or a calculator to add up the cash you store in shoe box.
 And all expenses need to be tallied in one way or another, probably separated, at the very least, between “cost of goods sold” and “other expenses”.

 Tracking Cost of Goods Sold